magnesj/ResInsight/docs/Completions.md

     - **Fixed Angle** -- The user can specify the angle for the first lateral
     - **Random angle** -- Each sub will have a random orientation.
 Notice that the angle between each of the laterals will be constant, with the laterals equally spaced.
   - **Install Success Rate** -- Gives the probability of success for installation of each of the fishbones laterals.
 If 1, all laterals are installed.
-- **Well Properties** -- Only used for export
+- **Well Properties** -- Settings to control the connection factor calculation used in [Completion Data Export]({{ site.baseurl }}/docs/completions#exporting-completion-data))
+  - **Hole Diameter** -- The hole diameter of the lateral
+  - **Skin Factor** -- The skin factor used in the transmissibility calculation for the lateral.
-- **Multi Segment Wells** -- Only used for export
+- **Multi Segment Wells** -- Settings used for Well Segment Export
+  - **Tubing Diameter** -- The diameter used in the *WELSEGS* export of the laterals.
+  - **Open Hole Roughness Factor** -- The rougness factor used in the *WELSEGS* export of the laterals.
+  - **Tubing Roughness Factor** --
+  - **ICDs per Sub** -- The number of ICD (valves) per Sub, used for calculation of total ICD area for *WSEGVALV* export.
+  - **ICD Orifice Diameter** -- The Diamater of the ICD, used for calculation of ICD area for *WSEGVALV* export.
+  - **ICD Flow Coefficient** -- The flow coefficient, exported directly as a part of *WSEGVALV*.

 ### Imported Laterals

 By selecting **Import Completions From File** fishbone laterals which have been previously exported can be imported.
-For imported laterals there are no possibility to change the modelling of the completions, and all parameters are related to export (see below).
+For imported laterals there are no possibility to change the modelling of the completions, and all parameters are related to export.

 ### Export Fishbones as Well Trajectories